TrafeX/home-assistant-config/README.md

 - Notify when you leave the frontdoor open
 - Make my vacuum cleaner come from under the couch to be able to empty it
 - Have a 'guest presence' option to override the presence detection
-- Send a snapshot of the person ringing the doorbell and announce it on the Google Mini's
+- Send a snapshot of the person ringing the doorbell and announce it on the Google Nest Hubs
 - DSMR integration, monitoring my energy and gas usage
 - Brighten the backyard lights when motion is detected
 - Notify when the powerline voltage fluctuates too much